-Manual warm up is very complicated and we do not recommend to do it.
+Manual warm up is very complicated and we do not recommend doing it.
 It’s too cumbersome and it takes too much time.
-Apart from that it doesn’t provide as good results as automated warm up.
+Apart from that, it doesn’t provide as good results as automated warm up.

-Automated “solo solution” is a good call if you already using email campaign (drip) provider that doesn’t offer email warm up (or maybe warm up module is to expensive).
-You can get email warm up tool for as little as 9$ per account.
+Automated “solo solution” is a good call if you already using an email campaign (drip) provider that doesn’t offer email warm up (or maybe warm up module is too expensive).
+You can get an email warm up tool for as little as 9$ per account.

 The most optimized and convenient solution is to get an email campaign tool that comes with that solution already built-in, ideally for an affordable price.
 Lemwarm from Lemlist is such tool.
 It is also the only tool that we tried but it works great for us.